-- Talk to your colleagues, friends, and family about how dogs suffer when they're kept chained.
+- Talk to your colleagues, friends, and family about the suffering that dogs endure when they're kept chained.
 Let them know that they can reduce these dogs' suffering just by donating their loose change.
 Need more info and photos to share?
 We've got you covered. - Print several "Change for Chained Dogs" labels, and tape them onto empty jars, coffee canisters, or metal cans.
 Display them in your office, in your workplace break room or cafeteria, beside your business's cash register, or on the reception desk at your local library or gym.
-Remember to get permission, and be sure to empty them daily. - If you've written to ActionTeam@peta.org and received your brochures in the mail, leave a few brochures next to each donation jar so that others can learn why chaining dogs is cruel. - Color in the fundraising thermometer as you go to allow everyone to keep track of how much money they've raised for dogs in need.
-For \$265, we can provide one needy dog with a doghouse. - When the fundraiser is complete-for example, after one month of collecting donations-you can make your gift online by visiting PETA's doghouse donation page, or write a check made payable to "PETA," with "Change for Chained Dogs" in the memo line, and mail it to:
+Don't forget to get permission, and be sure to empty them daily.

+- If you've written to ActionTeam@peta.org and received your brochures in the mail, leave a few brochures next to each donation jar so that others can learn why chaining dogs is cruel. - Color in the fundraising thermometer as you go so that everyone can keep track of the amount of money they've raised.
+For \$265, we can provide one neglected dog with a sturdy, comfortable doghouse.

+When the fundraiser is complete-for example, after one month of collecting donations-you can make your gift online by visiting PETA's doghouse donation page, or write a check made payable to "PETA," with "Change for Chained Dogs" in the memo line, and mail it to:

+PETA

-PETA Change for Chained Dogs 2154 W. Sunset Blvd.
+Change for Chained Dogs 2154 W. Sunset Blvd.
 Los Angeles, CA 90026